Grampound Community Benefit Fund Criteria

-Please read the following very carefully to make sure you are eligible before you apply.
+Please read the following very carefully to make sure you are eligible.

-The Grampound Community Benefit Fund has £15,000 available per year for community projects (the Fund).
+The Grampound Community Benefit Fund has c£18,000 available per year for community projects (the Fund).
+The value is linked to inflation so is expected to increase slightly each year.

 The Fund allows groups to apply for grants as follows:

-- Maximum grant level – up to 50% of the value of the Fund for the year in question, i.e. normally £7,500.
-However, the award of a larger grant may be considered in exceptional circumstances up to the total value of the Fund for the year in question, i.e. normally £15,000.
+- Maximum grant level – up to 50% of the value of the Fund for the year in question, i.e. £9,000.
+However, the award of a larger grant may be considered in exceptional circumstances up to the total value of the Fund for the year in question, i.e. £18,000

 There is one application round to apply to each year.
 However, additional rounds may be established if not all the funding is allocated.